foods-to-avoid-during-pregnancy-photo

 Unpasteurized Dairy Products and Juices

-Avoid unpasteurized soft semi-soft, blue-veined cheese such as Feta, Brie, Camembert, havarti, Queso blanco, Queso fresco and Panela unless they’re made with pasteurized milk.
+Avoid unpasteurized soft and semi-soft cheese, especially blue-veined varieties such as Feta, Brie, Camembert, havarti, Queso blanco, Queso fresco and Panela unless clearly labeled as pasteurized.
 These cheese made with unpasteurized milk may contain Campylobacter and Listeria.
 It is important to read labels carefully, to make sure that the milk being used in these products has been pasteurized.
-Instead of eating soft cheese, eat hard cheese such as Parmesan, cheddar or Swiss.
+Instead, choose safe options such as hard cheese – Parmesan, cheddar or Swiss.

-Homemade ice cream are made with an egg-based custard that isn’t completely cooked.
-If you are using pasteurized eggs are okay.
-Commercially manufactured ice cream is typically fine.
+Homemade ice cream made with raw egg-based custard should be avoided unless pasteurized eggs are used.
+Commercially manufactured ice cream is safe.

 If the cheese is coming in from another country, it may not be pasteurized.